-What to Wear to Your White Coat Ceremony
+What To Wear To Your White Coat Ceremony [Guide for Men & Women]

 One of the most difficult decisions you’ll ever make is what to wear to a white coat ceremony.
 It’s a special and memorable occasion that highlights the start of your future career in medicine or healthcare.
 Here we break down some of the options you have, along with our top picks.